t4th/cortex-m3-rtos/README.md

 This is experimental fun project, so no fancy build/tool sets are used.
 Simple Keil Uvision Lite project due to free simulator.

 Check out prove of concept branches for technical stuff.
 Master will be empty until 1.0.
+Task tracking via github: https://github.com/users/t4th/projects/1

 ## Goals